De Montfort University

 Leicester, LE1 9BH, UK

-Income Team - student related enquiries / accounts receivable: firstname.lastname@example.org
+Income Team - student related enquiries payments / accounts receivable - this team deal with fee payments and queries: firstname.lastname@example.org

 Accounts payable - invoicing queries: email@example.com